local-resilience-tech/lores-node/README.md

 To access it in the browser, access the front end at the port that vite uses by default, which is http://localhost:5173/.
 The backend is at http://localhost:8000/.

+If you're developing functionality related to installing apps, you're better off running the docker container for developig the backend.
+To do this, open a terminal in the backend directory and run `sudo docker compose up --build`.
+This is instead of using "cargo run" directly.
+If you make changes to the backend code you'll need to stop this (with CONTROL-C) and then run it again.

 ## Running Local Version in Release Mode

 To run the app locally in release mode you can build it and run it using docker.